yasanthaniroshan/TelegramBot_with_Django/Readme.md

 # Telegram Bot with Django

-This project is a Telegram bot built using Django framework.
-The bot has several features of DjangoORM integrated with Telegram API.

 ## Introduction

 The Telegram bot implemented in this project allows users to interact with a Django backend through the Telegram messaging platform.
 It provides features such as user registration, data retrieval, and other custom commands tailored to specific use cases.
 The bot leverages Django's powerful ORM capabilities to manage user data and respond to user queries in real-time.